 Sharing of nudes and semi-nudes (also known as sexting or youth produced sexual imagery) is where children share nude or semi-nude images, videos or live streams.
+This includes images create by artificial intelligence (AI).

-Children include everyone under the age of 18.
+Children includes everyone under the age of 18.